-The Board of Equalization assists in the administration of property valuation used for tax purposes, providing an impartial citizen forum for property owners.
-If a property owner disputes the assessed value of property, the Board of Equalization will hear the owner's appeal and make a reasoned decision.
-This service is free.
+The Board of Equalization assists in the administration of property valuation used for tax purposes, providing an impartial forum for property owners.
+If a property owner disputes the assessed value of property, the Board of Equalization will hear the owner's appeal and make an informed decision.
+This is a free process.

 Hearings are held on an individual basis consistent with property policies established by law.

-The board is an independent body organized to adjudicate appeals of various determinations made by the county assessor's office.
+The board is an independent body organized to process and hear appeals of various determinations made by the county Assessor's Office.
 It is comprised of three citizens and up to four alternates appointed by the Clark County councilors to provide an impartial hearing environment that protects each party's due process rights and results in a fair decision.

 The Board of Equalization hears and decides appeals concerning the numerous types of determinations, including: changes to real and personal property valuations; denials of senior citizen/disabled exemptions; denials of home improvement exemptions; decisions regarding historic property; forest land classification determinations; current use determinations; destroyed property determinations; and claims for either real or personal property tax exemptions.

 APPEALING TO THE CLARK COUNTY BOARD OF EQUALIZATION

 If you have concerns about the assessed value of your property and you believe you can provide documentation that indicates a different value for your property, then you should appeal your assessment.
 This is your legal right under RCW 84.40.038 and WAC 458-14-056.
 There is no cost to you except time, effort and some copying.
 You can file a preemptive appeal January 1 through July 1 of the assessment year, or, if you receive a Notice of Value you have 60 days from the date on that notice to file an appeal.